emgucv/emgucv/Emgu.CV.Example/MAUI/BuildInfo/README.md

 To build the Mac OS MAUI App and run it, use this command:
 >>> dotnet build -t:Run -f net6.0-maccatalyst

-To build the iOS MAUI app and run it, use this command:
+To build the iOS MAUI app and run it on a simulator, use this command:
 >>> dotnet build -t:Run -f net6.0-ios

+To build the iOS MAUI app for iOS device, use this command:
+>>> dotnet publish -f net6.0-ios -c Release -r ios-arm64

 For Windows and Android MAUI build, you can use Visual Studio on windows.